A Real-Time DDS-Based Chest X-Ray Decision Support System for Resource-Constrained Clinics: Abstract

 \section{Abstract}

-Internet of Things (IoT) based healthcare systems offer significant potential for improving the delivery of healthcare services in humanitarian engineering, providing essential healthcare services to millions of underserved people in remote areas worldwide.
-However, these areas have poor network infrastructure, making communications difficult for traditional IoT.
-This paper presents a real-time chest X-ray classification system for hospitals in remote areas using FastDDS real-time middleware, offering reliable real-time communication.
-We fine-tuned a ResNet50 neural network to an accuracy of 88.61\%, a precision of 88.76\%, and a recall of 88.49\%.
-Our system results mark an average throughput of 3.2 KB/s and an average latency of 65 ms. The proposed system demonstrates how middleware-based systems can assist doctors in remote locations.
+Internet of Things (IoT)-based healthcare systems offer significant potential to improve the delivery of healthcare services in humanitarian engineering, providing essential care to millions of underserved people in remote areas worldwide.
+However, these areas have poor network infrastructure, making communications difficult for traditional IoT systems.
+This paper presents a real-time chest X-ray classification system for hospitals in remote areas.
+The system uses a ResNet50 deep learning model for disease classification and FastDDS real-time middleware for reliable communication between the health practitioners and the model.
+We fine-tuned the ResNet50 neural network to achieve 88.61\% accuracy, 88.76\% precision, and 88.49\% recall.
+Our system results gain an average throughput of 3.2 KB/s and an average latency of 65 ms. The proposed system demonstrates how middleware-based systems can assist doctors in remote locations.